 Guernsey becomes an island

-During the past two to three million years the world has been gripped by ice ages.
-A fall in temperature across the globe resulted in great sheets of ice spreading out from the Arctic.
-At times, ice covered most of Britain and was up to 1.5 kilometres thick.
-This is fifteen times the height of Guernsey's cliffs.
+There has been more than one Ice Age and these have been happening for the past 2 or 3 million years.
+When the world gets colder, great sheets of ice spread out from the Arctic.
+At times, ice covered most of Britain and was up to 1.5 kilometres thick (15 times the height of Guernsey's cliffs).
 As the ice sheets grew, sea levels fell, leaving the Channel Islands as no more than hills in an arctic plain.
 Guernsey would have looked more like Finland than the place we know today.
-From time to time, the world warmed, the ice retreated and the seas came back again.
-Guernsey was at times as warm as Spain is now and the tooth of an extinct elephant has been found in St Peter Port.
+When the world warmed up, the ice retreated and the seas came back again.
+Guernsey was at times as warm as Spain is now.

+Not necessarily.
+If sea level continues to rise, it will make the islands smaller.
+One day in the far future it may fall once more meaning we will once again be connected to France.
 It should be remembered that the ice ages have not ended.
 We now live in an 'interglacial', a warm period between ice ages.
-If sea level continues to rise, it will make the islands smaller.
-One day in the far future it may fall once more meaning we will once again be connected to France.

 Places to visit to see evidence of sea level change: